Newark & District Photographic Society

 The Committee shall have the power to appoint Working Parties and shall determine their terms of reference.

 Focus Groups may be formed at the request of or with the approval of the Committee and shall focus on a specific well defined area of interest.
 They shall operate as semi-autonomous subgroups of the membership but shall be subject to oversight by the Committee who may intervene in any aspect of their operation.
+Any assets procured by or for Focus Groups shall be the property of The Society and returnable along with any cash surplus to The Society on dissolution of the Focus Group.

 Decision Making